fmager/real-time/m1_memory_hierarchies/s4_building_a_computational_graph.md

 Unfortunately, ```wgpu``` and ```wgsl``` don't have a borrow checker, and we have to do that analysis ourselves.
-Sometimes it can make sense to actually do this contentious writing to a shared buffer amyway, as the synchronized version can be substantially more expensive and correctness might not be worth the cost.
+Sometimes it can make sense to actually do this contentious writing to a shared buffer anyway, as the synchronized version can be expensive enough that absolute correctness might not be worth the cost.
 But if you feel you need to introduce this sort of incorrectness to your system, my recommendation is that you make absolutely sure that the incorrectness is confined to as small a pocket of your system as possible.